nuxt/website-v2/content/es/api/$nuxt.md

 ---
-title: "$nuxt: The NuxtJS helper"
+title: '$nuxt: The NuxtJS helper'
 description: $nuxt is a helper designed to improve user experience.
 menu: $nuxt
 category: utils